 2. Onion (Allium cepa)

 Most people are irked when they see an overgrowth of green sprouts on top of their onions when they've been sitting around for a while, but as long as they aren't soft or browned, they're perfectly edible.
 You can chop up the green part and add it to a fresh salad and use the onion to make another savory dish.
 Interestingly, sprouted onions retain all of their cardiovascular and bone-strengthening benefits.

 3. Alfalfa (Medicago sativa)

-You have probably found alfalfa sprouts on your sandwich at some point.
+You have probably found alfalfa sprouts in your sandwich at some point.
 In fact, some people pick them out, because of the tadpole-like appearance or ask for their meal without it.
 What you are giving away, however, is precious nutrients.
-Flax seeds, when soaked in water, sprout in about six days.
+Alfalfa seeds, when soaked in water, sprout in about six days.
 The result is a crisp, refreshing, and pretty much flavorless green that is full of vitamins A, B, C, E, K, iron, magnesium, and more!
 Remember this next time you're putting them off to the side.